mostypc123/XediX/README.md

 # XediX
 XediX is a text editor using Python.
 It is created for programming in Python.
 This text editor have syntax highlighting, run codes, sqlite3 database for accounts and more.
 It support Python and Java.
 # Run
-Download it and run it or if you have python and all modules, write this to terminal(Is reqired to have opened the folder where is XediX installed):
+**a pre release for a big update will be out, so this will not work after it will be pushed** Download it and run it or if you have python and all modules, write this to terminal(Is reqired to have opened the folder where is XediX installed):
 **Windows**
 ```shell